 We needed a loft to store hay in a safe place.
 It’s a gamble every time we step foot into the older barn.

-When it comes to living below your means and building a barn you probably won’t get everything you want.
-That can be difficult to accept depending on where you are on your financial journey.
+When it comes to living below your means and building a barn, you probably won’t get everything you want.
+That can be not easy to accept, depending on where you are on your financial journey.

 How long will the barn take to build?
-If you are going to follow our route and do it all yourself, think about what else is going on and will it disrupt the barn building.
+If you will follow our route and do it all yourself, think about what else is going on and will it disrupt the barn building.

-For me with my husband, I know when a big project is coming on like this I don’t offer much physical help, but I’m there taking care of the rest of life.
+For me, with my husband, I know when a big project is coming on like this, I don’t offer much physical help, but I’m there taking care of the rest of my life.

 The challenge for me is to know it’s my time with the kids.
 I have to help pick up some of the other chores he may not be getting to because his time is going towards the barn.

-It takes teamwork and schedule changes but for us, it’s worth it.
-It isn’t a permanent thing and we were able to build our barn ourselves and for a whole lot less.
+It takes teamwork and schedule changes, but it’s worth it for us.
+But, of course, it isn’t a permanent thing, and we could build our barn ourselves and for a whole lot less.

 When it comes to spending money, I always say do I have money to spend or time?
-Usually, it’s a little of both, but if you do hire out others to do things for you, you’re paying them for their time.
+Us ally, it’s a little of both, but if you hire others to do things for you, you’re paying them for their time.

 HOW WE BUILT OUR BARN

 We started the barn in April 2018.
-We finished it completely the end of July 2018.
+We ultimately finished it by the end of July 2018.
 My husband was the one who worked on it.
-He had his dad come out twice for a few hours.
+His dad comes out twice for a few hours.
 Otherwise, it was him and him alone.